 Despite the vast wealth created by the country’s coal industry, Welsh people found themselves living in one of the most depressed areas of Europe with unemployment hitting 85 percent in places such as Abertillery during the early 1930s.
 The infant mortality rate doubled from 56.6 per 1000 children in 1930 to 118.8 in 1934.

 Davies was given encouragement to continue writing by the likes of Dylan Thomas and TS Eliot.
 It was Eliot, in 1938, who would publish his first collection of poems, Gwalia Deserta (Wasteland of Wales).
-This included a poem ‘XV‘ that was only 123 words long but managed to create a tapestry of the various ways south Wales had been affected by the decline of mining.
+This included a poem ‘XV‘ that was only 123 words long but managed to create a tapestry of the various ways South Wales had been affected by the decline of mining.

-Album Appearances and discography
+Album Appearances and discography of studio recordings

 Single Appearances and discography